OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ```
 > iptables and wpa_supplicant are installed by default on Kali Linux.

-You should check if your one of your Wifi card has AP capabilities.
+You should check if your one of your WiFi card has AP capabilities.
 This can be done by using the command `iwconfig` on Kali Linux:

     ```shell
     $ iw list | grep AP
     ```

-If your Wifi card has AP capabilities, you can use it to create Access Point.
+If your WiFi card has AP capabilities, you can use it to create access point.

 ##### Configuration

 We focus on the configuration files for Kali Linux.
 Following values need to be defined:
 - wlan1 - id of the AP network interface (with AP capabilities),
-- wlan0 - id of the target network interface (this can be wired interface or other Wifi card)
+- wlan0 - id of the target network interface (this can be wired interface or other WiFi card)
 - 10.0.0.0/24 - IP addresses and mask of AP network

 The following configuration files need to be changed and adjusted accordingly: